 - Writing – Talk 4 Writing

-- International Primary Curriculum – with a main emphasis on History, Geography and IT
+- International Primary Curriculum – with a main emphasis on History and Geography

 Our approach to curriculum leadership takes the form of curriculum teams and individual subject leadership.